s-fedyk/Crowd-Counting-Model/README.md

-# A crowd counting model created for use in government buildings.
+# UNet Crowd Counting model

+Created for the city of Moosejaw.

 (Trained on SHB)